MikhailGevak/Puzzle15/README.md

 # Puzzle15.
 Console Mode

-To run game us *org.puzzle.app.GameApp* main class or *sbt run* command.
+To run game use *org.puzzle.app.GameApp* main class or *sbt run* command.
 You can move "empty place" using commands:
 - *up*
 - *down*